jearcher/project-home/README.md

 ### Data

-Some data is pulled from the Urban Displacement Project's HPRM [repo](`https://github.com/urban-displacement/hprm.git`).
+Some data is pulled from the Urban Displacement Project's HPRM private [repo](`https://github.com/urban-displacement/hprm.git`).

+Census data is pulled from `tidycensus()` API in `R`.

-That data is stored into a folder called `hprm_data` which is not stored on github.
+That data is stored into a folder called `data` which is not stored on github.

 ### Website